 Other than just legitimate programs adding themselves to Windows startup, any kind of malicious software such as viruses, trojans, rogueware, keyloggers, ransomware etc also quietly sneak into Windows startup locations without your knowledge to keep them active on the computer as long as possible until they are detected and cleaned.
 HIPS (Host Intrusion Prevention System) can effectively detect and prevent both legitimate and and malicious software from adding itself to startup but they are very sensitive and protect many other areas other than startup locations.

 If you are looking for a smaller and easy to use tool to just monitor Windows startup locations, here we have 10 software tools.
-The list of software are split into 2 categories which is real time and on-demand.

 Real Time Windows Startup Location Monitoring